 Picture quality

-Our square-eyed panel repeatedly watches the same scene on each projector to rate colour, contrast and motion, whilst also comparing it to a Best Buy telly.
+Our square-eyed panel repeatedly watches the same scene on each projector to rate colour, contrast and motion, while also comparing it to a Best Buy telly.

 Sound quality